programmingAthlete/crypto-VDF/README.md

 <code>git rebase develop</code>, then <code>git push -f</code>
 </li>
 <li>A feature branch should be merged only if its unit tests pass</li>
-<li>The merge to master branch should be done from the GutHub UI using the <b>squash and merge</b> option if the branch contains more than one commit</li>
+<li>The merge to master branch should be done from the GitHub UI using the <b>squash and merge</b> option if the branch contains more than one commit</li>
 </ul>

 ## Examples